 Most women who review breast augmentation options with their plastic surgeon end up saying, “I want to be a full C”.
 But does anyone really know what that means?
 The truth is, there is not standard measurement for cup size.
 Thus, cup sizes can never be predicted.
 For instance, a C bra at Victoria’s Secret may be a different size at another store.
 The best way to convey size is by showing photos of desired breast sizes.
 The second way is to “try on” implants in the office with a sports bra and a t-shirt.

-The breast implant can be placed above or below the pectoral muscle, in a standard or dual plane approach.
-Dr. Neavin’s incision approach to insert your breast implants will vary and might be located underneath the breast, in the armpit or around the areola of the breast.
+The implant can be placed above or below the pectoral muscle, in a standard or dual plane approach.
+Dr. Neavin’s incision approach to insert your breast implants will vary and might be located underneath the breast, in the armpit or around the areola.
 While incisions can be placed through the belly button, termed a TUBA (transumbilical augmentation), this approach is reserved for saline implants only.
-Depending on the candidate, many breast augmentation patients find themselves stuck on deciding the right shape and texture.
+Depending on the candidate, many patients find themselves stuck on deciding the right shape and texture.

 There are several ways to insert breast implants, and the method chosen quite often has to do with one’s anatomy as well as surgeon preference for breast augmentation procedures.